 - Promote and encourage compliance with the relevant laws

 - Provide guidance around compliance with codes of practice

 - Conduct reviews and monitor developments around workplace relations

 - Conduct or commission relevant research and report the findings to Joint Labour Committees and Joint Industrial Councils

 - Advise the Minister for Enterprise, Trade and Employment in relation to the application of, and compliance with, relevant laws

 - Provide information to the public in relation to employment laws other than the Employment Equality Act (information about this Act is provided by the Irish Human Rights and Equality Commission)

-It has specific functions in resolving industrial disputes and implementing employment laws.
 More information is available in this guide to the Workplace Relations Commission (pdf).